 Borough Council

 Boroughs are governed by an elected Council.
-In Doylestown Borough, this Council consists of nine members serving four (4) year terms.
+In Doylestown Borough, this Council has nine members serving four (4) year terms.
 The Borough is divided into three Geographic Wards, each with three (3) Council Representatives.
-View the Ward Map here.
+Please take a look at the Ward Map here.

-Council's major duties include the enactment of legislation, the raising and spending of public money, land use regulation, and the provision of public services.
+The council's major duties include enacting legislation, raising and spending public money, regulating land use, and providing public services.

-Doylestown Borough Council works through seven major subcommittees: Water Utility, Zoning & Planning, Community/Govern.
-Affairs, Environment & Recreation, Public Works and Administration, Finance/Police Pensions
+Doylestown Borough Council works through seven major subcommittees: Water Utility, Zoning & Planning, Community/Government Affairs, Environment & Recreation, Public Works and Administration, Finance/Police Pensions

 Mayor